-Progesterone receptor is a protein that allows a cell to respond to the actions of the hormone progesterone.
-After the progesterone receptor protein is made, it stays in the nucleus of the cell.
-Progesterone hormone that enters the cell can change the behavior of the cell by activating the progesterone receptor.
+Progesterone receptor (PR) is a protein that allows a cell to respond to the actions of the hormone progesterone.
+After PR protein is made, it stays in the nucleus of the cell.
+Progesterone hormone that enters the cell can change the behavior of the cell by activating the PR.

-Not all cells make progesterone receptor.
-Cells that normally make progesterone receptor are found in the breast, ovaries, uterus, and cervix.
-Some types of cancer including those of the breast, ovary, uterus, and cervix also make progesterone receptor.
+Not all cells make PR.
+Cells that normally make this receptor are found in the breast, ovaries, uterus, and cervix.
+Some types of cancer including those of the breast, ovary, uterus, and cervix also make this receptor.

-Pathologists can perform a test called immunohistochemistry to see if a group of cells are making the progesterone receptor.
-Cells that make progesterone receptor will be called positive or reactive while those that do not will be called negative or non-reactive.
+Pathologists can perform a test called immunohistochemistry to see if a group of cells are making the progesterone receptor (PR).
+Cells that make this receptor will be called positive or reactive while those that do not will be called negative or non-reactive.

-Pathologists test all breast cancers to see if the tumour cells are making progesterone receptor.
-This test is performed because tumour cells that make progesterone receptor require the action of the progesterone hormone to help them grow.
+Pathologists test all breast cancers to see if the tumour cells are making PR.
+This test is performed because tumour cells that make this receptor require the action of the progesterone hormone to help them grow.

-Why is this important?
-A patient with a progesterone receptor producing cancer is more likely to benefit from hormone blocking medications.
+A patient with a progesterone receptor producing cancer is more likely to benefit from hormone-blocking medications.
 The response to the medication depends on the amount of progesterone receptor being produced.
-Tumours with higher levels of progesterone receptor are more dependent on progesterone for growth and respond best to treatment.
+Tumours with higher levels of PR are more dependent on progesterone for growth and respond best to treatment.